rishabhhastu/SDN-NFV-in-Public-Safety/README.md

 # SDN-NFV-in-Public-Safety

-## Additional work appriciated for HSS syncronization.
+## Additional work appreciated for HSS syncronization.
 HSS synchronization would not work in these containers, but would be achievable if the mongoDB is updated to version 3.6.4 in the nextepc-vepc container.

 ### Description: